chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/cloud-account-associations.md

 ## Setting up a Cloud Account Association for AWS

-To configure a cloud account association with AWS, start by setting up the association in Chainguard Enforce using `chainctl`.
+To configure (or upgrade) a cloud account association with AWS, start by setting up the association in Chainguard Enforce using `chainctl`.
 First, associate the ID of the relevant Enforce group and the AWS account ID to variables for later use.
 You can find the IAM group ID by running `chainctl iam groups ls -o table`: